Simon Cowell takes control of 'Got Talent' production JV from Sony Music

 July 15 (Reuters) - Television personality and music mogul Simon Cowell will buy Sony Music Entertainment's stake in their joint venture, Syco, which is home to hit talent shows like "Got Talent" and "The X Factor", the music conglomerate said on Wednesday.

-The rights to the television formats will be transferred to a new company, Syco Entertainment, and will be held by Cowell.
+The rights to the television formats created by Cowell, will be transferred to a new company, Syco Entertainment, and will be held by him.

-Sony Music said it will, however, retain music assets that include show alumni like One Direction, Camila Cabello and Susan Boyle.
+The deal is a result of a buyback option maintained by Cowell.
+Sony Music said it will, however, retain music assets that include show alumni like One Direction and Camila Cabello.

 The partnership that lasted more than a decade, expanded the "Got Talent" brand to 76 local versions across the world with "The X Factor" airing in more than 130 territories.